-What can you bring from Puerto Rico to the US?
+What can you bring from Puerto Rico to the United States?
 This is a common question we receive in our Company Store – so common I am now writing a blog about it!

 While there is no customs per se between the US and Puerto Rico, all baggage is required to go through a screening by the Dept of Agriculture upon arrival at the SJU airport to leave Puerto Rico.
 If you are carrying fruit or other types of produce, let them know.